jckuri/60daysofudacity/README.md

 *Nowadays, Artificial General Intelligence (AGI) is a legitimate and very active field of research, as you can see in these links:* https://agi.mit.edu/ http://agi-conf.org/
-I have so many ideas and papers to publish in the AGI Conferences. :heart_eyes:
+I have so many ideas and papers to publish in the AGI Conferences. :heart_eyes: <br/>

 :trumpet: *DAY 11 of 60: July 8, 2019* #60daysofudacity #UdacityFacebookScholar<br/>
 :heavy_check_mark: I have read an important message in #announcements regarding the requirement to create a github repository to track the progress of the final project.
 Therefore, I was reading a little bit about the Unix commands to handle github repositories.
 Here is the announcement: https://secureprivataischolar.slack.com/archives/CJQ1C1X08/p1562610830350200<br/>
 :heavy_check_mark: I have read another message in #announcements about the #sg_project-t-shirt competition.
 So, I was thinking about how to generate art with style transfer and generative adversarial networks, aka GANs.
 Here is the link of the #sg_project-t-shirt competition: http://bit.ly/tshirt-project_spaic<br/>
 :heavy_check_mark: Today, I participated again in the competition *Boom with the Basics* in the channel #beginners.
 I answered 4 questions about artificial intelligence, 15 minutes per question.
 This contest was *1 intense hour* of writing answers.
 This is the link for Question 4: What is PCA? https://secureprivataischolar.slack.com/archives/CK78R6TBJ/p1562598916473600<br/>
 :heavy_check_mark: I motivated my classmates from Ecuador and Spain in the channel #sg_ecuador: @Christian Tutivén, @Gustavo Cevallos, @ssalvatierra, @Ruben Romo, @dfdavila, and @Santiago Frias.
 I encouraged them to continue doing the activities of #UdacityFacebookScholar, specially the pledge #60daysofudacity.<br/>
 :eye: P.S.
 In July 5, 2019, I have finished to watch all the video lectures of this nanodegree.
 My overall progress is 100%.
 So, now I'm focused on the final project.
-And I will surely watch again some video lectures if I have problems with my final project.
+And I will surely watch again some video lectures if I have problems with my final project.<br/>
 ![Day 11](images/Day%2011.jpg)

 :trumpet: *DAY 12 of 60: July 9, 2019* #60daysofudacity #UdacityFacebookScholar<br/>